KevinJared/CONQUERER/README.md

 ## current version .
 V1.0
 #### By ** KEVIN JARED**
 ## Description
-This website is "About me" it gives details of my background a list of projects and what language they {This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This website is "About me" it gives details of my background and a list of projects and what language they have been created from.
 ## Technologies Used
 HTML, css
 ## Support and contact details